Longevity Oriental Medicine

 Impotence & Premature Ejaculation Male InfertilityTreatment

 This is an effective non-chemical treatment involving a combination of Acupuncture (non-genital areas), Cupping, Herbs.
-Most patients have reported an increase in the quality and duration of their erections after their first treatment.

 First visit

-Initial consultation, Acupuncure, cupping, gua sha together..................£40/ h ,
+Consultation, Acupuncure, cupping, gua sha together..............£50 /75munites

 Acupuncture.................................£30